-One of your New Year’s Resolutions may be to get more organized.
-Interestingly enough, getting organized didn’t make the USA.gov most popular resolutions.
+One of your New Year's Resolutions may be to get more organized.
+Interestingly enough, getting organized didn't make the USA.gov most popular resolutions for this past year.
 But guess what came in at #10: reducing, reusing and recycling.
 Hooray for that!
 Well, just so you know, Eve of Reduction has you covered with this recycled craft project and organization solution for your spices.

 You're going to need a small, sturdy box, preferably with a top and bottom, to make this DIY spice rack.
 I used an iPad box.
 Don't fret if you don't have one, reusing packaging from cologne or perfume gifts sets works great, too.

 -small, flat box

 -applicator (small brush, sponge or even piece of cardboard)

 Step 1: Lay out your fabric, print side down.
 Center the box top on the fabric, top down.
 Cut the corners out of the fabric, using the box as a guide.

 Tip: Make sure you have enough fabric to fold over the sides of the box.
 You want to have your fabric all set before applying Mod Podge.

 Step 2: Thoroughly spread Mod Podge over the outside surface of the box.
 Move quickly to adhere the fabric to the box.

 Step 3: Insert the bottom of the box into the top so that the box is doubled and nested on top of each other.